ShrenzyPanda/WoC/README.md

 # WoC
 Linear Regression :-
 With the help of gradient descent, the algorithm was implemented.
 The mean squared error on the training data (cost function) was found to be 1907.0986738107238 and on testing data, the mean squared error was found to be 2841.272510578341.
 Initially, I normalized the output values for the training and testing data, which resulted in the involvement of data leakage.
+Thus, normalization or standardization of only the input data must be done.

 Polynomial Regression :-
 With the help of gradient descent, the algorithm was implemented.
 The dataset was checked till a polynomial of degree 3.
 The mean squared error obtained on training sets (cost function) were 62.340740826528695 and 71.69530953845312 for degree 3 and degree 2 repectively.
 The MSE obtained on testing data were 301675.1939167583 and 301882.2807949841 for degree 3 and degree 2 respectively.